Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 One of the most beautiful places on the Yucatan beach, it is the perfect getaway if you are tired of the overpriced and crowded Riviera Maya.

-Differently from the previously mentioned towns, El Cuyo has the facilities of a touristy resort but with the appeal of a local feel.
+Different from the previously mentioned towns, El Cuyo has the facilities of a tourist resort but with the appeal of a local feel.

 Here you can find an infinite beach where to enjoy swimming, paddleboarding, kayaking, taking long walks, or just basking in the sun.
 From El Cuyo, you can also visit the pink lakes of Las Coloradas and many other interesting sites.